FOODBALL Project Overview

 WP1 - Discovery of novel biomarkers of food intake - led by Dr. Lorraine Brennan

 The objectives of WP1 (Discovery of novel biomarkers of food intake) will define optimal strategies for discovery of biomarkers of food intake.
-This will be achieved by including method development for new matrices, conducting well-defined and standardized short-term intervention studies, and analyses of stored samples and data from interventions and cross-sectional studies.
+This will be achieved by including method development for new matrices, conducting well-defined and standardized acute intervention studies, and analyses of stored samples and data from interventions and cross-sectional studies.
 The combination of these approaches will lead to significant impact in an important field.

 WP2 - Nutritional status biomarkers and sampling - led by Dr. Christian A. Drevon